-This publication is also available on-line as an Adobe Acrobat PDF file: http://www.ouboces.org and http://www.orangecountygov.com Select County Departments, Department of Mental Health is especially important for young people between age 15 - 24, as data indicates this age group is very active online (23).
+(24).
+This is especially important for young people between age 15 - 24, as data indicates this age group is very active online (23).
 Although these actions often take place outside of school, they can be used as part of the school's response strategies responding to a student's suicide.
 The American Foundation for Suicide Prevention (AFSP) and Suicide Prevention Resource Center (SPRC) After a Suicide: A Toolkit for Schools (1) recommends that schools build "partnerships with key students to identify and monitor the relevant social networking sites, strategically use social media to share prevention-oriented safe messaging, offer support to students who may be struggling to cope, and identify and respond to students who could be at risk themselves" (pp. 7-8).